ingonyama-zk/developer-docs/docs/icicle/multi-gpu.md

 - C++ Multi GPU APIs

+## Best practices

+- Never hardcode device IDs, if you want your software to take advantage of all GPUs on a machine use methods such as `get_device_count` to support arbitrary number of GPUs.

+- Launch one thread per GPU, to avoid nasty errors and hard to read code we suggest that for every GPU task you wish to launch you create a dedicated thread.
+This will make your code way more manageable, easy to read and performant.

 ## ZKContainer support for multi GPUs

 Multi GPU support should work with ZK-Containers by simple defining which devices the docker container should interact with: